 Omega-3 Fatty Acids

-Omega-3 fatty acids are an essential fat, as they are not naturally produced in the body.
+Omega-3 fatty acids are essential fats, as they are not naturally produced in the body.
 Because you need to supplement your omega-3s, you may turn to eating eggs for breakfast, or adding a krill oil or fish oil pill to your regimen.
 Omega-3s may be beneficial for people with inflammation, and therefore, may be of use in mitigating joint pain or conditions like osteoarthritis.
-(20).
+(20)

 There are over 60 scientific studies assessing the benefits of collagen for joint pain and erosion, bone density loss, and skin aging, and most studies point to hydrolysate collagen as an effective way to potentially mitigate all three conditions.
 Many studies have also found that hydrolysate collagen may be effective in collagenic tissue regeneration via collagen synthesis.
 (7)